Three challengers take on incumbent Larry Haskell in Spokane County Prosecutor race

 Stephanie Olsen, a 47-year-old assistant state attorney general; Stefanie Collins, a 55-year-old longtime deputy prosecuting attorney; and Deb Conklin, a 69-year-old pastor with previous prosecuting experience, filed to unseat 68-year-old Haskell.

-Olsen and Collins, both Republicans, hope to bring fresh ideas, more transparency and better morale to the prosecutor's office, while Conklin, running nonpartisan, hopes an outside perspective and support of criminal justice reforms will win her the seat.
+Olsen and Collins, both Republicans, hope to bring fresh ideas, more transparency and better morale to the prosecutor's office.
+Conklin, running nonpartisan, hopes an outside perspective and support of criminal justice reforms will win her the seat.

 In what Haskell said would be his final term, he hopes to fight the "lawlessness is OK" message he sees the Washington Legislature sending through recent police reforms and sentencing regulations.